mathanprasannakumar/doozy_task/Readme.md

 <p>Below are the steps need to be followed estimate the pose and below is just to show that 6d pose esimation is possible using megapose given the above mentioned input data</p>

-<li>Calibration parameters of the camera are taken from the blender simulated camera <a href="/blender/camera_data.json"> and below inference is applied only to the rendered images</li>
+<li>Calibration parameters of the camera are taken from the blender simulated camera <a href="/blender/camera_data.json">camera data</a>and below inference is applied only to the rendered images</li>

 ```bash
 git clone https://github.com/mathanprasannakumar/doozy_task.git